 Places to visit nearby: Alleppey Beach, Amaze World

 The Krishnapuram Palace is well known for its grand Keralan architecture, gabled roof, narrow corridors and dormer windows.
-The palace cum museum houses the Gajendra Moksham, one of the biggest wall paintings in Kerala.
+The palace cum museum houses the Gajendra Moksham, one of the biggest wall paintings in Kerala and is one of the popular Alappuzha tourist places.
 This superb example of great architectural design is among the prominent places to visit in Alleppey.
 Do visit it on your next trip to Alleppey.

 Admission fee: INR 25/- (per person)

 Location: Dist, Kayamkulam, Oachira Rd, Near, Krishnapuram, Kerala 690533